Last Updated on June 14, 2026 by Bibhu Ranjan Mund, MPH

 2. Supports Immune Function Naturally

-Papaya contains vitamin C which is said to boost normal immune functions.
+Papaya contains vitamin C which actually boosts normal immune functions.

 Immune-Related Benefits